 Kris Norris is also known for being the former guitarist for Scar the Martyr and assisting with the writing and production of Vimic’s current release Open Your

 In September 2016, The real news here is that for the first time since 2008, Kris semi-rejoined Darkest Hours and will be collaborating with the band on their new album!
 Kris was in the band from 2002 to 2008, and performed on and wrote for Undoing Ruin, Deliver Us, and Hidden Hands Of A Sadist Nation.
 Darkest Hour says Kris is there to collaborate on a few tracks and “possibly a guest solo or two.”

 Here’s what Norris had to say.

-In March 2018, he announced a project that he is part of since 2016.
-Kris has wanted for ages this project to be released and it is finally happening.
+In March 2018, he announced a project he wanted for ages to be released and it is finally happening.
 Shadow Domain, his project with Benjamin (ex-Sybreed) has been officially announced on July 30th, 2018.

 The first album “Digital Divide” was released on December 21st, 2018.

 June 7th, 2019 was the release date of the album of Ascend The Hollow, under Dr. Music.
 The album contains 5 songs produced by Kris.

 On June 16th, 2019, he announced his collaboration with Lad Agabekov, also known for being the bass player of Nostromo.
 He will be working as a producer at Caduceus Studios, based in Gimel, Switzerland.
 Dany Grela will be assisting him on the production.